adj1984-gh/house-sitting-app/readme.md

 4. **Implement email notifications** for appointments
 5. **Create printable PDF export** for offline reference

 The application now has full database connectivity, data persistence, and a fully functional admin interface.
-Pet sitters can access all necessary information with real-time data from the Supabase database, and administrators can manage all data through the secure admin interface.
-The system is production-ready and fully operational.
+All mock data has been removed, and the system relies entirely on the Supabase database for dynamic content.
+Pet sitters can access all necessary information with real-time data from the database, and administrators can manage all data through the secure admin interface.
+The system is production-ready and fully operational with a clean, database-only architecture.